thapanirajan/to-do-js/README.md

 - Click on the task text to mark it as completed.
 The task will have the class completed added to it, which you can style with CSS.

 #### Status: incomplete

+## Future Enhancements

+### Persistent Storage

+- Local Storage: Save the tasks in the browser's local storage so that the list persists even after the page is refreshed or the browser is closed.

+- Backend Integration: Implement a backend using Node.js and a database (like MongoDB) to store tasks on a server, allowing users to access their to-do list from any device.

+### Task Editing
+- Edit Task Text: Allow users to edit the text of an existing task by clicking on it or an "Edit" button.
+The task would switch to an editable text field, and the user could save changes.
+- Update Completion Date: If a task is marked as incomplete and then completed again, update the completion date to reflect the latest action.